Ishanmittal1404/FishDeTec-Fish-Species-Identification/README.md

        !pip install scikit-learn
        !pip install bs4

- - Download the dataset that would be used in all the three files as well as make the images dataset the dataset can be found [here](https://www.kaggle.com/code/sahilkakad/fish-market-predicting-weight-and-species/data)
+ - Download the dataset that would be used in all the three files as well as make the images dataset.
+The dataset can be found [here](https://www.kaggle.com/code/sahilkakad/fish-market-predicting-weight-and-species/data)
- - Use Deepnote to run the code more efficiently and without any hindrance as it provides more RAM and is possible to run code in the background which doesn't affect the PC performance.
+ - Use Deepnote to run the code more efficiently and without any hindrance as it provides more RAM and it is possible to run code in the background which doesn't affect the PC performance.